ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 cast send $ALICE_ADDRESS "execute((bytes,address,uint256)[])" "[("0x",$(cast az),0)]" --private-key $BOB_PK --auth $SIGNED_AUTH
 ```

 This is done by passing `--auth` flag, which can accept either an address or an encoded authorization.
 The transaction above would firstly apply a signed authorization, making Alice’s EOA to have bytecode delegating to deployed contract.
-After that it will be executed as a call to Alice which code would already include the newly added bytecode, allowing us to succesfully call `execute` and transact on her behalf.
+After that it will be executed as a call to Alice which code would already include the newly added bytecode, allowing us to successfully call `execute` and transact on her behalf.

 - Verify that our command was successful, by checking Alice's code which now contains the [delegation designation](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7702.md#delegation-designation) prefix `0xef01`: